luigibuono/luigibuono/README.md

 - 👀 I am interested in working as a web developer

-- Take a look at the applications I created:
+- 👀Take a look at the applications I created:

 - 📫 to contact me you can use my email contact, or my linkedin profile